AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 1. In the left pane, select **Data Management** > **Sequential Data Store**.

+1. If it is not already selected, select **Streams** at the upper left.

 1. Ensure that the **Filter Communities** pane is displayed.
 Enable it by selecting the **Filter Tenants** ![Filter Tenants](../../../_icons/filter.svg) icon.

 1. From the **Filter Communities** pane, select one or more community from which to unshare streams.

+    **Note:** This pane only lists communities where you are a Community Member.

 1. From the list of streams, select one or more to streams unshare.